benkoo/TensorCloud/xlpsystem/README.md

 Creating xlpsystem_mediawiki_1     ... done
 ```

-After doing this, open your browser and navgate to `localhost:801`, you should see an empty mediawiki.
+After doing this, open your browser and navigate to `localhost:801`, you should see an empty mediawiki.

 ### Restore data (from initialization files)